 We accept both pitches and full posts.
 Submit these to firstname.lastname@example.org.

 One of our editors will review your submission and make a decision about how to proceed.
-Please be aware that we do not publish all submissions.
+Please note that we do not publish all submissions.

 Because of the nature and aim of the blog, we aim for posts in a particular style: accessible, colloquial, friendly, and (hopefully) fun!
 Most authors should expect plenty of suggested revisions, as we work together towards building an accessible and engaging piece, in tune with AFB’s chosen voice.
 Some authors used to academic publishing may find the comments a bit intrusive.
 Our editors work more like editors in magazine and newspaper publishing, collaborating substantially with our authors to build the best piece that fits with AFB’s tone, style, and purpose.